simonthum/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 in C# 5 asynchronous programming has become mainstream.
 Modern frameworks (like ASP.NET Core) are fully asynchronous and it's very hard to avoid the async keyword when writing web services.
 As a result, there's been lots of confusion on the best practices for async and how to use it properly.
 This section will try to lay out some guidance with examples of bad and good patterns of how to write asynchronous code.

+:bulb: **NOTE: this is an edition tailored for specific uses, if anyone cares about PRs please just pick your stuff!*

 ## Asynchrony is viral

 Once you go async, all of your callers **SHOULD** be async, since efforts to be async amount to nothing unless the entire callstack is async.
 In many cases, being partially async can be worse than being entirely synchronous.
 Therefore it is best to go all in, and make everything async at once.